About Open Data Week

 Open Data Week is an annual festival of community-driven events organized and produced by the NYC Open Data Team at the Office of Technology and Innovation (OTI), BetaNYC, and Data Through Design.

-This year the festival kicks off on Friday, March 10 at the opening of Data Through Design‘s annual art exhibition.
-Throughout the week, participants can learn about NYC Open Data at dozens of virtual and in-person events.
-On Saturday, March 18, close out the week with us in person at BetaNYC’s annual civic tech conference, NYC School of Data.
+The festival kicks off at the opening of Data Through Design‘s annual art exhibition.
+Throughout the week, participants can engage with NYC Open Data at dozens of virtual and in-person events. we close out the week in-person at BetaNYC’s annual civic tech conference, NYC School of Data.

 Questions?
 Email us at firstname.lastname@example.org